artnoage/ARC-AGI-2/memory_bank/activeContext.md

         *   Results are accumulated in a global list (`g_results`).
         *   **Partial results:** New results are appended periodically to `benchmark/benchmark_results/code_benchmark/code_benchmark_partial_results.jsonl` or `benchmark/benchmark_results/direct_benchmark/direct_benchmark_partial_results.jsonl`.
         *   **Final results:** All accumulated results are saved to JSONL files in their respective directories.
-        *   Include detailed metadata about the benchmark runs, including verification/accuracy statistics.
+        *   Include detailed metadata about the benchmark runs, including verification/accuracy statistics, and now **lists of solved and unsolved task IDs**.
         *   **Similar to the synthetic data generators, the timestamp for the results file is generated once at the beginning of the script execution and stored in a global variable (`g_timestamp`) to ensure all concurrent tasks write to the same file.**
 *   **Data Structure Consistency:**
     *   All responses (prompt_messages, reasoning, python_code, output_grid, etc.) are now stored as lists, even when best_of is 1.